 And people laugh when I correct them.
 Indeed it was amusing for me at a time as well, but when you’ve heard your name steadily being refined over the years, one experiences irritation.
 Laugh.
 I know you already are.
 Humph.

 Just breathe.
 Whoever is causing you annoyance is either doing it deliberately, in that case, don’t make them earn their reward by taking your frustration out on them.
-Because later, during court Marshall, you’ll be the one with regret and they’ll have a satisfied smirk and a pitiful expression.
+Because later, during court-martial, you’ll be the one with regret and they’ll have a satisfied smirk and a pitiful expression.

 Otherwise, they’re doing it unknowingly.
 Don’t be angry at them.
 You don’t deserve unnecessary discomfort and nor do they.